Edit me

 There are two starting points.
 If you want a full class system with strings, containers and OS support, you will want to base your code on the Foundation.

 If you just want to play with a minimal runtime, base your code on MulleObjC.
+This is the best choice for new platforms.
 Then, instead of -m foundation/objc-developer, use -m mulle-objc/objc-developer

 Example “Hello World” project